trow-land/Apple-Counter/README.md

 ## Results

+The results demonstrate a significant difference in accuracy between conventional and machine learning-based methods, with the YOLO object detection model proving to be the most accurate.
 The YOLO object detection model outperformed the conventional methods, with an overestimation of apples in the dataset by only 2.6%.
 In comparison, the best conventional approach counted 65.1% of the number of apples.